machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 ### `ParamDescriptor`

 `ParamDescriptor` carries structured metadata for a single tool parameter: name, type, required flag, and description.
-It is produced by the framework when processing `@Tool` annotations and passed to `addTool(...)` to build the OpenAI JSON schema.
+It is produced by the framework when processing `@Tool` annotations and passed to `addTool(...)` to build the JSON schema.

 #### Constructor